 1. What time of year to do take pictures of the Northern Lights?

 Photographing the northern lights is an incredibly rewarding activity, though a little knowledge goes a long way in capturing the dancing wonders.
 Autumn and Winter are the best times for viewing the aurora, while March and October are regarded as the two months with the most impressive light shows.
 However, visibility fluctuates on a daily basis relative to periods of high pressure, which increase your chances of catching the lights, as well as with changes in geomagnetic activity, which spikes during the solar storms that produce the brightest auroras.
-For this reason, it’s a good idea to consult aurora forecasting resources like the NASA-run Space Weather Bureau, The University of Alaska, or, for European locales, The Aurora Service.
+For this reason, it’s a good idea to consult aurora forecasting resources like the NASA-run Space Weather Bureau or The University of Alaska.

 2. What time of day to do it?